husarion/panther-navigation/README.md

 ### Map environment using slam_toolbox

-Before using Nav2 for autonomus drivig it is neccessary to provide map of environment.
-If you already have map you can skip this step.
+Before using Nav2 for autonomous driving it is necessary to provide a map of the environment.
+If you already have a map you can skip this step.

 ```bash
 cd panther-navigation2
 docker compose -f compose.simulation.yaml  -f compose.pc2ls.yaml -f compose.mapping.yaml -f compose.rviz.yaml up
 ```

-This will run `slam_toolbox` interface for mapping environment.
-Map will be automatically saved every 5 seconds and stored in `maps` folder.
-You can drive robot around using WebUI interface available at http://localhost:8000 in your browser.
+This will run the `slam_toolbox` interface for mapping environment.
+A map will be automatically saved every 5 seconds and stored in the `maps` directory.
+You can drive the robot around using the WebUI interface available at http://localhost:8000 in your browser.
 After mapping is complete you can terminate docker containers with `ctrl+c`.

 ### Run navigation with localization